daveschudel/Fedora-KDE/README.md

 ## Fedora Magazine
 [Fedora Magazine](https://fedoramagazine.org/) has a lot of good information.
 They'll post articles on how-tos and new apps to try.
 <br><br>
-## Fedora Laptops
-Fedora Magazine had an article https://fedoramagazine.org/fedora-slimbook-available-now/ about a company called Slimbook that released a series of laptops with Fedora pre-installed.
-I went to their site and configured one.
-I don't need a portable workstation anymore but it was fun to see what I could get.

-16" Display, 64Gb RAM, Two 1TB Samsung SSDs setup for RAID 0, 2 USB 3 ports, 2 USB-C ports.
-It would *only* run me € 2593. 😎
-<br><br>

 <a name="install"></a>